ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Video taken from QuickTime(TM) files
 Description: Several codecs as stored in QuickTime, e.g. Sorenson or Cinepak.
 The CodecPrivate contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure (starting with the size and FourCC fields).
 For an explanation of the QuickTime file format read [QuickTime File Format Specification](https://developer.apple.com/library/mac/documentation/QuickTime/QTFF/QTFFPreface/qtffPreface.html).

 Codec ID: V_THEORA
-C  odec Name: Theora
+Codec Name: Theora

-Dscription: The private data contains the first three Theora packets in order.
+Description: The private data contains the first three Theora packets in order.
 The lengths of the packets precedes them.
 The actual layout is:

 * Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
 This MUST be '2' for current (as of 2016-07-08) Theora headers.
 * Bytes 2..n: lengths of the first '`#p`' packets, coded in [Xiph-style lacing]({{site.baseurl}}/index.html#lacing).
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.